19th Century Shop Display Polychrome Man of the Sea

 19th Century Polychrome Man of the Sea.

-A whaler or seaman once holding something, a rope, flag, whaling lance, to be displayed in the window of a fishery/whaling offices.
+A whaler or seaman once holding something, a rope, flag, whaling lance, to be displayed in the window of fishery/whaling offices.

 Unless you can find us a time machine then we cannot find absolute provenance, but in all his polychrome glory he would have been painted beautifully, and when first found by the previous owner he wore a blue and white striped top which disintegrated over time.